 There is a multitude of UK health and medical resources on the internet, and the best websites can be a handy first port of call when you are trying to find out information about a medical concern, or local healthcare services.

-www.nhs.uk – This is known as NHS Choices and provides comprehensive information on health (A-Z), how to live well, what care and support is available to the public, topical health and medical news and what services are available in your area.
-The health encyclopaedia is a useful reference tool for members of the public.
+www.nhs.uk – Provides comprehensive information on health (A-Z), how to live well, what care and support is available to the public, topical health and medical news and what services are available in your area.

 The former NHS Direct telephone number has recently been updated to 111, and if you cannot speak to your GP surgery or an out of hours GP, it is often recommended that you call NHS 111 to access urgent assistance or arrange for an out of hours GP to visit you.